New York Contemporary

 The first monograph on GRADE New York, an architecture and design studio dedicated to creating artistically curated environments in a cutting-edge contemporary setting.

 Architect Thomas Hickey and interior designer Edward Yedid partnered to establish GRADE New York as a unique practice where architecture and interiors merge into a seamless continuum.
 Within their refined and beautifully proportioned spaces, a meticulously curated selection of furnishings, contemporary art, and exquisite objects create a luxurious and personal environment for their clients.
-As Hickey says, “Our firm was formed on the premise that architecture and interior design go hand in hand, informing each other to make a coherent whole.”

 The Monacelli Press Also Recommends